shayan10/stock-sense/README.md

 I seperated many of these components into **service-level** and **controller-level** classes to be compliant with the principle of **Single Responsibility**.
 The benefit of this is that each of the components are independent of each other's implementation, as long as the interfaces are met.
 The **AuthController**, in particular, has a generic type `T` while extending the interface `RequiredUserProps` so that it can be used with different user models and interfaces, effectively decoupling these services from the rest of the application.

-For more details on how the authentication service works, [click here]().

 ### Plaid Services

 ![image](https://github.com/shayan10/stock-sense/assets/13281021/be1b1e68-b246-4296-a1f6-c3d760cf600f)